-CSU, Associate Degree Applicable Prerequisite: ACCT 205 or BUSAD 100 or equivalent.
-Lecture: Minimum 48 hours per semester
+Prerequisite: ACCT 205 or BUSAD 100 or equivalent.

+Lecture: Minimum 48 hours per semester Laboratory: Minimum 16 hours per semester

 Fundamentals of hardware and software principles and applications used in the business environment.
 Students will explore software for spreadsheet design, word processing, data base management graphics, and other business applications in a hands-on environment.